ssrini22/neuromorphic_hardware/2x5_full_system/v4/README.md

-Description: This version maintains the design accuracy, and significantly improves all performance metrics.
+Description: This version maintains the design accuracy, and significantly improves all performance metrics compared to v3.
 More detailed description to come.
 Changes: DM spike trains now pulsed.
 Modified comb/seq logic in accumulator.sv and synapse_unit.sv, bug fixes in top modules.
 Yet to add: Adding DM Threshold to SCW, Replace 2D array with 1D, syanpse_unit correct bit sizing/4 bit size limit, STDP logic check and more..